go4tech-au/cloud-internal-devops/README.md

 ## 4.- Manage / configure resources

-Heroku works with dyno that is a lightweight container (a tiny virtual machine) that runs the command specified in a configuration file (in this case the Procfile)
+Heroku works with dyno that is a lightweight [container](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) (or also you can think that is a tiny [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine)) that runs the command specified in a configuration file (in this case the Procfile)

 By default, your app is deployed on a free dyno.
 Free dynos will sleep after a half hour of inactivity (if they don’t receive any traffic).
 This causes a delay of a few seconds for the first request upon waking.